helidon-io/helidon-labs/hols/todo/MultiCluster.md

 7. Click on 'Add Peer Database' to finish creating the Autonomous DR instance

 ## C. Kubernetes Operators

-We will use 2 Kubernetes Operators:

-1. Oracle Coherence Operator: this will be used to deploy the Coherence cluster to OKE.
-2. TODO: External Secrets Operator: this will be used to retrieve the Hibernate Configuration and Wallet Secret from OCI Vault.

 ### Deploy Coherence Operator